ZedZeroth/CRAGenerator/README.md

 Properties represent transcational data.
 Each trade contains its corresponding Payment.

 #### 1.3.
-Payments
+Payments [not yet implemented]

 Mapped from the transaction data of each payment.

 #### 1.4.
-Assessments
+Assessments [not yet implemented]

 Generated for each customer from all of the above.

-## 2. Layers
+## 2. Layers withn each domain

 ### 2.1.
 Core Layer

 #### 2.1.1.
-BusinessLogic
+BusinessLogic ("domain" or "model" layer)

-Within each domain the BusinessLogic folder contains the model class, its factory, and any "horizontal" cross-domain services for the models to interact with other models (e.g. Customers interacting with Trades).
+Within each domain the BusinessLogic folder contains the model class, its factory, and any "horizontal" cross-domain services for the models to interact with other models (e.g. The FetchCustomerTradesService represents the Customer domain interacting with the Trade domain).

 ### 2.2.
 Application Layers

 #### 2.2.1.
-UserInterface
+UserInterface ("client" or "presentation" layer) [not yet implemented]

 Classes for user interactions and any services for interacting with the BusinessLogic core.

 #### 2.2.2.
-DataAcces
+DataAccess ("persistence" layer)

 Classes for reading/writing from the CSV files and any services for interacting with the BusinessLogic core.
+Currently this includes a DTO class and adapters (repositories?) for converting data in different CSVs into a universal DTO that is used to build the BusinessLogic layer's model properties.

 #### 2.2.3.
 Testing

-Contains a test service file for testing the domain's classes and methods
+Contains a test service file for testing the domain's classes and methods.

 ## 3. Infrastructure

-This folder contains any "horizontal" cross-domain interfaces or services.
+This folder contains any "horizontal" cross-domain interfaces or services that are not restricted to a single domain.